 • Meat or fish grilled with crushed pumpkin seeds served in leaves.

 • Cassava is a staple food, often served with fish or meat.

-• Sweet potatoes, yams and plantain are all popular ingredients.
+• Sweet potatoes, yams, mango, cassava and plantain are examples of traditional Equatorial Guinean ingredients.

 • Osang (African tea).

 • Beer and palm wine are produced locally.